D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 \end{align}$$
 which is the classical result.
 The entropy is
 $$\frac{S}{k_{B}}=Z\sum_{\mathbf{p}}e^{-\beta E_{\mathbf{p}}}(\beta E_{\mathbf{p}}-\log Z)+N$$
-But this is just the Sackur-Tetrode equation, which was the original classical result.
+But this is just the [[Sackur-Tetrode equation]], which was the original classical result.
-#### In the grand canonical ensemble
+#### In the quantum grand canonical ensemble
 The [[equation of state]] can be expressed with the grand [[partition function]] $\mathcal{Z}$ as
 $$\frac{PV}{k_{B}T}=\log \mathcal{Z}(Z,V,T)=\left\{\begin{align}
 \text{(Bosons)}\quad &-\sum_{\bar{p}} \log (1-Ze^{-\beta \varepsilon_{\bar{p}}}) \\